 This street is a major piece of new infrastructure that will become the north-south spine for the West End Town Center, and a major new retail street.
 New retail shops are envisioned along the street frontage creating an activity node south of the Duke Street and providing a direct connection to the Landmark Mall site.
-Preliminary discussions with property owners have been conducted to ascertain the feasibility of this street, especially where it passes through the Van Dorn Plaza, BJ's and Landmark Mall sites.
 The street section north of Stevenson Avenue to the main shopping street at Landmark Mall is proposed to accommodate dedicated lanes for transit that will link the Town Center with Van Dorn Metro Station via Van Dorn Street.